 Key Action

-Right or On Edit Line / Select Character
+\mathbf{Right} Edit Line / Select Character

-Left or Off Exit / Abort Editing
+Left or On/Off Exit / Abort Editing

-$\mathbf{F1}$ Show Item Menu
+Long Mode Show Item Menu

-Long Play Delete Line
+Long Right Delete Line

-13. Advanced Topics
+11. Advanced Topics

-13.1.
+11.1.
 Customising the User Interface

-13.1.1.
+11.1.1.
 Customising The Main Menu

 It is possible to customise the main menu, i.e. to reorder or to hide some of its items (only the main menu can be customised, submenus can not).
-To accomplish this, load a .cfg file (as described in section 13.3 (page 142)) containing the following line: root menu order:items, where "items" is a comma separated list (no spaces around the commas!) of the following words: bookmarks, files, database, wps, settings, recording, radio, playlists, plugins, system\menu, shortcuts.
+To accomplish this, load a .cfg file (as described in section 11.3 (page 128)) containing the following line: root menu order:items, where "items" is a comma separated list (no spaces around the commas!) of the following words: bookmarks, files, database, wps, settings, playlists, plugins, system_menu, shortcuts.
 Each of the words, if it occurs in the list, activates the appropriate item in the main menu.
 The order of the items is given by the order of the words in the list.
 The items whose words do not occur in the list will be hidden, with one exception: the menu item SETTINGS will be shown even if its word is not in the list (it is added as the last item then).